Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

-To illustrate the mixing of~$J_\mu^f$ and~$J_\mu^m$ via single-photon exchange, we can use the low-energy Maxwell Lagrangian~\eqref{generalqfqmMaxwell} to compute the leading long-distance behavior of all current two-point functions,\footnote{~The photon propagator is~$\braket{a_\mu (p) a_\nu (-p)} = - \frac{ie_{\rm eff}^2}{p^2} \eta_{\mu\nu}$, up to gauge-dependent terms.}
+Here the ellipsis denotes (irrelevant) higher-derivative self-interactions of the photon.
+Recall from the discussion around~\eqref{qfqmCSterms} that the quantized Chern-Simons levels indicate the~$U(1)_f$ and~$U(1)_m$ charges~$(q_f, q_m)$ of the monopole operator that condenses, and that anomaly-matching requires both charges to be odd.
+We can now use the low-energy Maxwell Lagrangian~\eqref{generalqfqmMaxwell} to compute the leading IR behavior of all current two-point functions,\footnote{~The photon propagator is~$\braket{a_\mu (p) a_\nu (-p)} = - \frac{ie_{m}^2}{p^2} \eta_{\mu\nu}$, up to gauge-dependent terms.}